-Describe the revision to San José's Charter that you are proposing.
-Include relevant Charter section numbers.
-Proposal #1: Elevate the San José Board of Fair Campaign and Political Practices from the Municipal Code to the City Charter, and create new targeted responsibilities for the Board to oversee in administering elections.
+Describe the revision to San

+José's Charter that you are

+proposing.
+Include relevant

+Charter section numbers.

+Proposal #1: Create new targeted responsibilities for the San José Board of Fair Campaign and Political Practices to oversee in administering elections.

 a.
 Where would this amendment occur: Article X of the City Charter.
-15

-Related to Campaign Finance
+15 which is to be maintained frequently.
+The finished product is intended to resemble sites currently maintained by the City of San Francisco and City of San Diego.

-Proposal #2: Direct City Clerk's Office (or appropriate entity once finalized) to revamp the City webpage pertaining to Council and Mayoral elections, including a spreadsheet or document highlighting independent expenditures supporting respective candidates, of which is to be maintained frequently.
-The finished product is intended to resemble sites currently maintained by the City of San Francisco16 and City of San Diego.17 a.
-Where would this amendment occur: 12.06.210 of SJMC.18
+Re: Campaign Finance, Elections, Historical Disenfranchisement Proposal #2, Part A: Direct City Clerk's Office (or appropriate entity once finalized) to evaluate areas revamp the City webpage pertaining to Council and Mayoral elections, including a spreadsheet or document highlighting independent expenditures supporting respective candidates, of a.
+Where would this amendment occur: 12.06.210 of SJMC.